 We have a responsibility to stay on top of how the paradigms of marriage and divorce are changing.

-Participate in one or all of my on-line courses and you will come away armed with a much more open mind and more tools in your professional toolbox with which to help your troubled couples.
+Participate in one or all of my on-line courses and you will come away armed with an open mind and more tools in your professional toolbox with which to help your troubled couples.